-An environmental assessment (EA), tiered to the 2002 Rangeland Grasshopper and Mormon Cricket Suppression Program Final Environmental Impact Statement (FEIS), is being prepared in anticipation of treatments in New Mexico.
+An environmental assessment (EA), tiered to the 2019 Rangeland Grasshopper and Mormon Cricket Suppression Program Final Environmental Impact Statement (FEIS), is being prepared in anticipation of treatments in New Mexico.
 When specific treatment areas are identified and become imminent, a site-specific addendum to the EA will be prepared.
 Grasshopper Program decisions are then based on the conclusions reached in the EA and any addendums.
-Only the program operational procedures and alternatives found in the 2002 FEIS are available to APHIS for use in any site-specific treatment.
+Only the program operational procedures and alternatives found in the 2019 FEIS are available to APHIS for use in any site-specific treatment.

 Grasshopper populations may build up to levels of economic infestation despite even the best land management and other efforts to prevent outbreaks.
 At such time, a rapid and effective response may be requested and needed to reduce the destruction of rangeland vegetation, or in some cases, to also prevent grasshopper migration to cropland adjacent to rangeland.
-The 2002 FEIS analyzes the alternatives available to APHIS when a Federal land management agency or State agriculture departments (on behalf of a State, a local government, or a private group or individual) requests APHIS to suppress economically damaging grasshopper populations.
-The chemical control methods will include the use of carbaryl, malathion, and diflubenzuron.
-Three alternatives are considered: 1) No action, 2) insecticide applications at conventional rates and complete area coverage, and 3) reduced agent area treatments (RAATs).
+The 2019 FEIS analyzes the alternatives available to APHIS when a Federal land management agency or State agriculture departments (on behalf of a State, a local government, or a private group or individual) requests APHIS to suppress economically damaging grasshopper populations.